JuliCarracedo/bookstore/README.md

 ### Usage

 - Feel free to add books through the form and check their creation in console.
-They're not being displayed yet.
+They will be displayed and stored in a remote API.
+- Use the Remove button to get rid of a specific book.
+It will be removed from the API too.
+- On load, the store will be filled with any books present in the API's storage.

 ## Author